Common redshank: Description

 Common redshanks in breeding plumage are a marbled brown color, slightly lighter below.
 In winter plumage they become somewhat lighter-toned and less patterned, being rather plain greyish-brown above and whitish below.
 They have red legs and a black-tipped red bill, and show white up the back and on the wings in flight.

 The spotted redshank (T. erythropus), which breeds in the Arctic, has a longer bill and legs; it is almost entirely black in breeding plumage and very pale in winter.
 It is not a particularly close relative of the common redshank, but rather belongs to a high-latitude lineage of largish shanks.
 T. totanus on the other hand is closely related to the marsh sandpiper (T. stagnatilis), and closer still to the small wood sandpiper (T. glareola).
 The ancestors of the latter and the common redshank seem to have diverged around the Miocene-Pliocene boundary, about 5–6 million years ago.
 These three subarctic- to temperate-region species form a group of smallish shanks with have red or yellowish legs, and in breeding plumage are generally a subdued light brown above with some darker mottling, and have somewhat diffuse small brownish spots on the breast and neck.

 Distribution and habitat

 The common redshank is a widespread breeding bird across temperate Eurasia.
 It is a migratory species, wintering on coasts around the Mediterranean, on the Atlantic coast of Europe from Ireland and Great Britain southwards, and in South Asia.
 They are uncommon vagrants outside these areas; on Palau in Micronesia for example, the species was recorded in the mid-1970s and in 2000.

 A tagged redshank was spotted at Manakudi Bird Sanctuary, Kanniyakumari District of Tamil Nadu, India in the month of April 2021.
+They have been rarely observed in North America.
+In the Caribbean, there is one record of a common redshank in Guadeloupe.
+They have also been observed in South America, primarily in Brazil, with an additional record of the species in Colombia.